Preft/Butler-Project3-GroupG/README.md

 ## Economic Model

 ![data_graphic.png](images/data_graphic.png)
-* Data was organized into six categories (supply, demand, inventories, consumption, energy, ICO composite, and retail price).
+* Eleven data sets were organized into six categories (supply, demand, inventories, consumption, energy, ICO composite, and retail price).
+The data sets possessed metric categories partitioned by year and country.
+Categories were averaged or summed by year for each feature category to obtain global benchmarks for analysis.
 Each category of data was treated equally.
-10 features were initially chosen from the data categories.
+10 features were initially selected to train a machine learning model.

 ### Top Features
 ![original_features.png](images/original_features.png)